pl712/NU_CAESARScript/README.md

-# NU_CAESARScript
+# Northwestern University - CAESAR Course Query Script

 JS Script to interface with CAESAR (Northwestern's course management system) to automate checking and selection process for classes.

 Designed to make life easier for freshman and sophomores who can never get the classes they like.
+Feel free to use/modify.

 Created by Peter Lau (Northwestern '25) and Ethan Havemann (Northwestern '25)